DataTalksClub/machine-learning-zoomcamp/06-trees/04-decision-tree-learning.md

 ## Notes

-This lesson first reviews the topics learned in the previous lesson about how to trai a decision tree using scikit-learn, and handle a decision tree model not generalizing well due to overfitting of the data.
+This lesson first reviews the topics learned in the previous lesson about how to train a decision tree using scikit-learn, and handle a decision tree model not generalizing well due to overfitting of the data.

 In this lesson, we learn about how to best split a decision tree and different classification criteria that can be used to split a tree.
 We dive deep in an example, splitting trees with `misclassification` criteria.
 Additionally, different stopping criteria to break the iterative tree split are discussed.